If you imported your music during the set up process you're good to go!

 In the Roon file browser, click the Add Network Share at the bottom of the browser.

 You may also need to type something (likely 'workgroup') into the Workgroup field, depending on your configuration.

-Then, just press Add Network Share, to be returned to the file browser, press Select This Folder and your import should begin.
+Then, press Add Network Share, to be returned to the file browser, then press Select This Folder and your import should begin.

-Note that on macOS, watched folders which are over the network must be mounted using SMB, not AFP.
+Note that on macOS, watched folders that are shared over the network must be mounted using SMB, not AFP.

 Having trouble setting up your NAS?
 Check out this troubleshooting guide.